 Global Proptech investments have been increasing at around 36% annually in recent years and there are signs that may increase significantly as the real estate industry hits its stride again post-COVID and more venture capitalists and tech startups eye the property market’s potential.

 COVID, as in many other industries, has accelerated the adoption of new technologies as the real estate industry – traditionally used to conducting its business face-to-face – pivoted to virtual viewings and electronically signed contracts.
-In addition, Proptech has influenced other elements of the real estate industry, such as lead generation, marketing, communication and data organization.
+In addition, Proptech has influenced other elements of the real estate industry, such as lead generation, marketing, communication and data organisation.

-The Rise and Rise of Proptech
+The rise and rise of Proptech

 So beyond COVID necessity, what are the technological driving forces behind the uptake of Proptech, and where are the most significant advances coming from?